Heaton Park Hebrew Congregation: History

-Incidents

-On 22 April 2000 and again on 15 September 2002 antisemitic remarks were shouted at the synagogue.
-Synagogue security cameras captured a murder on film in 2008, when violinist Michael Kahan was stabbed to death outside a kosher bakery near the synagogue building by a mentally ill assailant.
+October 2025 attack

-During Yom Kippur services on 2 October 2025, a car-ramming and stabbing attack outside the synagogue left at least two people dead and three people seriously injured.
-Armed police responded within about seven minutes, shooting the suspect and (accidentally) a worshipper.

-King Charles visted Heaton Park Hebrew Congregation, where he spoke to members of the Synagogue about their experiences and paid his respects to the victims of the attack.
+During Yom Kippur services on 2 October 2025, a car-ramming and stabbing attack outside the synagogue left three people dead, including the attacker, and three seriously injured.
+Armed police responded within about seven minutes, shooting dead the attacker and (accidentally) a worshipper.
+King Charles visited the synagogue later that month, where he spoke to members about their experiences and paid his respects to the victims.